Characters of the Marvel Cinematic Universe: M–Z: Zeus

 Zeus (portrayed by Russell Crowe) is the king of the Olympians, based on the Greek mythological deity of the same name.
-Zeus heads the Council of Godheads in Omnipotence City, but is demonstrated by Thor to be a cowardly fool obsessed with orgies when he wouldn't come up with a solution to deal with Gorr the God Butcher.
+Zeus heads the Council of Godheads in Omnipotence City, but is demonstrated by Thor to be an apathetic fool obsessed with orgies when he wouldn't come up with a solution to deal with Gorr the God Butcher while claiming that the Gods that Gorr the God Butcher killed were "lesser gods".
 In anger, Zeus turns his lightning bolt on the group, breaking Korg's body before Thor slings the bolt back through Zeus's chest, seemingly killing him.
 Valkyrie takes the bolt to fight Gorr.
-Zeus is revealed to have survived in the mid-credits scene, sending his son Hercules to strike fear into the hearts of men again.
+Zeus is revealed to have survived in the mid-credits scene, sending his son Hercules to strike fear into the hearts of men again and deal with Thor.